frawau/aiomadeavr/README.md

 One parameter:

     addr: The multicast address to use for discovery, by default this is the multicast address for SSDP discovery.
     callb: A callable.
-It is called when and HEOS service is discoverd.
-The callablew must accept one parameter, a dictionary with the following keys:
+It is called when and HEOS service is discovered.

+The callable must accept one parameter, a dictionary with the following keys:

         ip: ip address of the device
         name: friendly name